LadyBoonami/neo-ed/README.md

 - `.` stands for the last line of the current selection.
 - `$` stands for the last line in the file.
 - A lua pattern, delimited by a single punctuation character (usually `/`), stands for the first line in the file that matches that pattern.
+- `'` followed by a single lowercase letter stands for the first line marked with that letter.

 ### Address modifiers